jenkinsci/ghprb-plugin/README.md

 ### Updates

+#### -> 1.23 - 1.23.2
+* Credentials are now handled by the jenkins credentials plugin
+* Bug fixes due to switch to groovy config files.

 #### -> 1.22.x
 * Fix issue where if a project was disabled the Jenkins Trigger process would crash